 Tattoo Aftercare Instructions

 Congratulations on your new tattoo!
-Below we’ll outline a few different methods you can use to heal your tattoo, but first there are a few guidelines that you should follow no matter the method you use.
+Below we'll outline a few different methods you can use to heal your tattoo.
 It is important that you follow these guidelines for the first 4-6 weeks after getting your tattoo.

 - Keep your tattoo clean.
-It is imperative that you keep your new tattoo clean.
-A tattoo is an open wound & should be treated as such.
-After you take the initial dressing off, you should plan to wash your tattoo 3-4 times per day to prevent infection.
+A tattoo is an open wound and should be treated as such.
+After you take the initial dressing off, wash your tattoo 3-4 times per day to prevent infection.

 - Protect your tattoo from the sun.
 The sun can be very damaging to a new tattoo.
-If you are going to be in the sun, keep your tattoo covered & do NOT apply sun screen to the area.
+If you are going to be in the sun, keep your tattoo covered and do NOT apply sunscreen to the area.

 - Do not submerge your tattoo in water.
 Standing bodies of water can contain bacteria which can cause infection.
-Do not swim under any circumstances with a fresh tattoo.
-Do not take a bath with a new tattoo.
+Do not swim or take a bath with a fresh tattoo.

 - Do not pick off any scabs or flaky skin.
-After you get a tattoo, usually within the first week or two, you can develop itchy scabs and/or flaky skin.
-Peeling off these scabs can delay the healing process & cause your tattoo to fade prematurely.
+Peeling off scabs can delay the healing process and cause your tattoo to fade prematurely.

 - Keep your skin moisturized.
-Your skin needs to be moisturized in order to heal properly, however you should make sure you do not overly-moisturize the skin either.
-Apply any lotion in a very thin, even, layer to your tattoo.
+Apply lotion in a very thin, even layer to your tattoo.
+Do not over-moisturize.

 - Do not wear tight clothing.
-Your tattoo needs to be able to “breathe” to heal its best.
-Wear loose clothing as much as possible & avoid situations which might cause you to sweat excessively
+Your tattoo needs to breathe to heal its best.
+Wear loose clothing and avoid excessive sweating.

 Initial Healing Phase